MusalaSoft/atmosphere-docs/README.md

  * **atmosphere-uiautomator-bridge** - this is a special project that is not deployed as a proper Android project.
 It is a Java library and it provides some missing Android classes on older Android API levels and an additional socket for communication between the agent and the target device.
 When it is deployed on the target device, the agent can recognize the service and connect to its socket.

 ## ATMOSPHERE Tests
 The Atmosphere tests are extended JUnit tests.
-Because of this Atmosphere can also be integrated with  [TestNG][1], in a way JUnit is.
-The classes with test methods are annotated with Atmosphere annotation (`@Server`) , which defines the properties of the server connection.
-The Atmosphere test methods must be annotated with the JUnit `@Test` annotation.
-Executing Atmosphere tests is done like running JUnit tests.
+Because of this, Atmosphere can also be integrated with [TestNG][1] in a way JUnit is.
+The classes with test methods are annotated with Atmosphere annotation (`@Server`), which defines the properties of the server connection.
+The Atmosphere test methods use the JUnit `@Test` annotation.
+Executing Atmosphere tests is done the same way JUnit tests are run.

+The Atmosphere framework can also be used with other unit testing frameworks (and other programming languages) which don't support annotations.
+The server connection properties can be provided using a `ServerConnectionProperties` instance.
+You can find quick start examples for Java and JRuby below.

 ### Creating a project
+#### Java
 1. Create a new Maven project.
     * This can be done by right-clicking on the white space under the Package Explorer tab in Eclipse IDE and clicking `New` -> `Maven Project`.
 If the Maven Project option is not visible, select `Other...` and then find `Maven Project` under the Maven folder.
     * Click `Next` and choose a Workspace location.
 You may also select the `Create a simple project` option if you don't have a specific archetype in mind and just want to try out the Atmosphere framework.
 Click `Next`.